-3.4.3 Instrument communications
+3.4.3 Instrument Communications

-SIR-2 uses the MIL-1553B bus for communication with the S/C. SIR-2 is dependent on time tagged commands sent by the S/C. SIR-2 does not communicate with another C-1 instrument.
+SIR-2 uses the MIL-1553B bus for communications with the S/C. SIR-2 is dependent on time tagged commands send by the S/C. It does not communicate with another payload.

-3.4.4 Instrument control
+3.4.4 Instrument Control

-The instrument status shall be regularly monitored the following way:
+The health state of the instrument shall be regularly monitored:

-- During the time the instrument is OFF by monitoring the temperature of the S/C powered SIR-2 thermistors which activate/deactivate the S/C powered SIR-2 heaters located on O-Box and SHRU. - During the time the instrument is ON by monitoring the temperature of the S/C powered SIR-2 thermistors, the ON/OFF status of SIR-2 and some selected SIR-2 HK parameters (IHDM, see section 2.2.7.4).
+- During the time the instrument is OFF by monitoring the S/C powered SIR-2 thermistors which activate/deactivate the S/C powered SIR-2 heaters on O-Box and SHRU - During the time the instrument is ON by monitoring the S/C powered SIR-2 thermistors, the power consumption of SIR-2 and selected SIR-2 HK parameters (IHDM, see section 2.2.7.4).

-We request to get access to the following spacecraft H/K data (see also Table 54):
+We request to get access to the following spacecraft H/K parameters:

-- Temperature measured by the S/C powered thermistor inside SIR-2 Sensor-Head (controls main line of the S/C powered SIR-2 heaters) - Temperature measured by the S/C powered thermistor which is attached to the Sensor-Head/Radiator Unit's Heater Plate (controls the redundant line of S/C powered SIR-2 heaters) - Temperature measured by the S/C powered Sensor-Head thermistor - Temperature measured by the S/C powered SH Radiator thermistor - Temperature measured by the S/C powered O-Box thermistor (controls the O-Box S/C heater line) - Temperature measured by the S/C powered thermistor next to the SIR-2 E-Box - SIR-2 ON/OFF status - Temperature of the ASS extension panel next to the SIR-2 O-Box

-- Temperature of the ASS panel next to the SIR-2 Sensor-Head/Radiator Unit - If available: status of the illumination of the ASS panel (e.g., Sun and Moon vector)
+- Temperature of the S/C powered thermistor inside SIR-2 Sensor-Head (controls main line of the S/C powered SIR-2 heaters) - Temperature of the S/C powered thermistor which is attached to the Sensor-Head/Radiator Unit's Cooling Band (controls the redundant line of S/C powered SIR-2 heaters) - Temperature of the S/C powered Sensor-Head thermistor - Temperature of the S/C powered SH Radiator thermistor - Temperature of the S/C powered O-Box thermistor (controls the O-Box S/C heater line) - Temperature of the S/C powered E-Box thermistor - SIR-2 ON/OFF status - Temperature of the ASS extension panel next to the SIR-2 O-Box - Temperature of the ASS panel next to the SIR-2 Sensor-Head/Radiator Unit - If available: status of the illumination of the ASS panel (e.g., Sun and Moon vector)

-3.4.5 Autonomy requirements
+3.4.5 Autonomy Requirements